Poor Man's Bible: Wood

-Because the nature of wood lends itself to easy working it has been a favoured material for decorative fittings within churches.
+Because the nature of wood lends itself to easy working it has been a favored material for decorative fittings within churches.
 It can be carved, veneered and inlaid with other materials.
 It can be lacquered, painted or gilt.
 It can be used for artefacts and free-standing sculptures.
-It is relatively robust unless finely carved, but must be protected from mould and insects.
+It is relatively robust unless finely carved, but must be protected from mold and insects.

 In the Byzantine period ivory rather than wood was the preferred material for carving into small religious objects, caskets, panels and furniture, the throne of Maximianus of Ravenna, with carved reliefs of Biblical stories and saints, being the finest example.
 The oldest large wooden sculpture to have survived in Europe is the painted and gilt oak Crucifix of Archbishop Gero (969-971), in Cologne Cathedral.
 Subsequent to this time, there are an increasing number of surviving large Crucifixes and free-standing statues, large and small, often of the Virgin and Child.

 Much of the wooden furniture in churches is richly decorated with carved figures, as are structural parts such as roof bosses and beams.
 Carved and decorated wooden screens and reredos remain from the 13th century onwards.
 In Germany, in particular, the skill of making carved altarpieces reached a high level in the Late Gothic/Early Renaissance.
 In Belgium wood carving reached a height in the Baroque period, when the great pulpits were carved.

 Metal

 Christian metalwork can take a vast number of forms, from a tiny Crucifix to a large statue or elaborate tomb or screen.
 The metals used can range from the finest gold leaf or silver filigree to cast bronze and wrought iron.
 Metal was commonly used for Communion vessels, for candelabra and all types of small fittings, and lent itself to being richly decorated by a number of techniques.
-It can be moulded, hammered, twisted, engraved, inlaid and gilded.
+It can be molded, hammered, twisted, engraved, inlaid and gilded.
 If properly maintained, metal is extremely durable.
 Most metal articles appearing to be gold are Silver-gilt or gilt bronze.

 From the early Byzantine period there remains a number of Communion vessels, some of which, like the paten found at Antioch, have repousse decoration of religious subjects.
 From the 8th century come Byzantine crucifixes and the famous Ardagh Chalice from Ireland, decorated with cloisonne.
 From the Romanesque period onwards are the golden Altar frontal of Basel Cathedral (1022), Bonanno Pisano's bronze doors at Monreale Cathedral (1185), the font of St Michael's, Hildesheim (1240) and reliquaries, altar frontals and other such objects.
 In the early 15th century the renowned sculptor, Donatello was commissioned to create series of figures for the chancel screen of the Basilica di Sant'Antonio in Padua.